BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Setup

-Our setup is pretty simple.
-Just create a folder and install Beautiful Soup & requests.
-To create a folder and install libraries type below given commands in your command line.
-I am assuming that you have already installed Python 3.x.
+The setup is pretty simple.
+Just create a folder and install Beautiful Soup & requests libraries in it.
+I am assuming that you have already installed Python 3.x on your machine.

 mkdir scraper